shtrausslearning/shtrausslearning.github.io/docs/index.md

   <img src="images/id_about3.png"/>

   <p style="text-align: center; margin: 0px;">
    Thank you for visiting!
+I'm a Big Data Analyst in IT/Bank.
 Here you will find a collection of some of my work, I do various projects related to machine learning that interest me & often make some posts about it!
-I'm somewhat of an artistic person, I love digital art & technology as well!
-If you have any queries feel free to contact me on Telegram
+I have worked on a number of interesting projects over the years, these days my interest is shifting to the integration of machine & deep learning solution in a variety of fields.
   </p>
 </p>